International Workshop

 AGENDA:

-Associate Professor of Computer Science Department,
+Professor of Computer Science and Software Engineering Department,

 E-mail: vkobets@ksu.ks.ua